huntpie/Debugging-Smart-Contract/README.md

 ------How A Contract Should Work-----

-At Step 7) migrate, I encountered multiples error,
+At Step 7) *migrate*, I encountered multiples error,

-Make sure 2_delploy_contracts.js requires the correct name.
+Make sure *2_delploy_contracts.js* requires the correct name.

-Delete build/contracts before truffle compile if necessary
+Delete *build/contracts* before truffle compile if necessary